kmmcconnaughay/teamLEGGO/README.md

-# teamLEGGO
+# (LEGO) Brick and Build Your Image: Build an Image of your Choice out of LEGO's
-This the repository for the final project of Software Design at Olin College Spring 2017.
-This program lets the user input an image and returns the same image, but with its pixels represented as LEGO bricks.
-The program also lets the user specify a baseplate size and outputs the number of bricks needed and the total cost of the bricks.
+This project has code that lets a user input an image and returns the same image, but with its pixels represented as LEGO bricks.
+The program also lets a user specify a baseplate size and outputs the number of bricks needed and the total cost of the bricks.

 ### Instructions for General Use in Ubuntu:
+- Input required is a ".png" file.
+- User should expect to see a "bricked" image and the number and cost of the LEGO bricks required to build the picture in real life.

 Install the following python libraries: